 What is your favorite drink?: Coffee is my first love.
 Vodka/Soda is a close 2nd!

 Jin Park is a registered/licensed geologist and hydrogeologist with about 21 years of

 environmental, groundwater resource and geotechnical consulting experience working

 throughout the Pacific Northwest, Alaska and Texas.
-He has supported a broad range of
+He has developed and completed a broad range of

-He has extensive field experience with supervising underground storage tank (UST)
+He has extensive field experience with supervising heating oil tank (HOT) and underground storage tank (UST)

 decommissioning, drilling activities, logging drill borings and test pits, environmental (soil,